Harvey-Ryan/dealer_pro_deployment/README.md

   This project aims to streamline the process and start aggregating data for a better understanding
   of future transactions through the tracking of profits and losses on both Retail & Wholesale vehicles
-  by being able to dial in on specific parameters such as Mileage, Makes, & Models.
+  by being able to dial in on specific parameters such as Mileage, Make, & Model.
   ***

 Additional targets for future expansion to the project include: